 Here is where you could possibly mess up:

 - ***BEFORE connecting the unit to the 12V, the controller (thermostat) MUST be connected to the unit.
 In other words: connect the controller THEN the 12V power.
-If this sequence is not followed, this will blow an internal fuse in the unit and the motherboard of the unit has to be replaced = $$$!!
-That’s crazy, but that’s how it is!***
+If this sequence is not followed, this will blow an internal fuse and the fuse has to be replaced***

 - The combustion intake and exhaust pipes should not be trimmed to ensure that the combustion is balanced and that the unit function properly in the long run